-I Ashok K. Kapur, Whole-time Director of the company, hereby declare that the company has adopted a Code of Conduct for its Board Members and Senior Management, in terms of Regulation 17(5) of SEBI (Listing Obligations and Disclosures Requirements) Regulations, 2015 and the Board Members and Senior Management have affirmed compliance with the said Code of Conduct of board of directors and senior management.
+I Ashok K. Kapur, Managing Director of the company, hereby declare that the company has adopted a Code of Conduct for its Board Members and Senior Management, in terms of Regulation 17(5) of SEBI (Listing Obligations and Disclosures Requirements) Regulations, 2015 and the Board Members and Senior Management have affirmed compliance with the said Code of Conduct of board of directors and senior management.

-Date : 16 th May 2023 Ashok K Kapur Place : Jabalpur Wholetime Director
+Date: 21st May 2024 Ashok K Kapur Place: Jabalpur Managing Director